-Born in 1989 in Toronto, Cyril L. Caspar was mainly raised in Switzerland, which included, however, some secondary schooling in the United States.
-He holds both a B.A.
-(2010) and an M.A.
-(2013) in English Linguistics and Literature as well as in Systematic and Practical Theology from the University of Zurich.
-During his M.A. studies, he did a brief stint at the University of Toronto and attended seminars and lectures for a full term at Florida State University in Tallahassee.
-In June 2016, he completed his high school teaching diploma in English Language and Religious Studies at the "Institut für Erziehungswissenschaft" of the University of Zurich.
+Dr. Cyril Caspar holds a BA (2010) and an MA (2013) in English Linguistics and Literature as well as a PhD (2018) in Early Modern English Literature, all awarded by the University of Zurich.
+During his MA, he was an exchange student at the University of Toronto and at Florida State University in Tallahassee, FL.
+In June 2016, he moreover obtained his high school teaching diploma in English Language and Religious Studies from the "Institut für Erziehungswissenschaft" of the University of Zurich.

 PhD Project: The Last Pilgrimage to Eternity: Early Modern Poets and Their Eschatology